Sunny Garcia: Non-surfing work

-In 2002, he starred in North Shore: Boarding House, a reality TV show featuring co-habiting surfers living together.
+In 2002, he starred in North Shore: Boarding House, a reality TV show featuring surfers living together.
 However, he generally chooses to steer clear of the North Shore hype, preferring to spend his time surfing alone or riding motocross.
 Garcia features in the Sunny Garcia Surfing video game.
 He also has a clothing deal with Affliction Clothing where the tattoos he has on his body have been replicated on his own custom shirt.

-Garcia has often volunteered for the charity Surfers Healing, a foundation for autism, which has included beach clean-up days held in Hawaii and along California's coast.
-In 2011, Garcia is the host of the Surfers for Cystic Fibrosis golf tournament fundraiser that has been organized by the charitable organization The Mauli Ola Foundation.
+Garcia has volunteered for the charity Surfers Healing, a foundation for autism, which has included beach clean-up days held in Hawaii and along California's coast.
+In 2011, Garcia was the host of the Surfers for Cystic Fibrosis golf tournament fundraiser that has been organized by the charitable organization The Mauli Ola Foundation.
 Proceeds will fund surf experience days cystic fibrosis sufferers.

 Personal life

 Garcia was born Vincent Sennen Garcia on January 14, 1970, in Mā'ili, on the Westside of Oahu, Hawaii.
-Garcia is of Puerto Rican and Hawaiian heritage from his father's side and Hawaiian, Chinese, Filipino, Irish and Native American heritage from his mother's side.
+Garcia is of Puerto Rican and Hawaiian heritage from his father's side and Hawaiian, Chinese, Filipino, Irish, and Native American heritage from his mother's side.
 His nickname "Sunny" was given to him by his mother, due to his cheerful disposition as an infant.
 Following his parents' divorce, Garcia lived with his mother near Mā'ili point, close to the beach.

-He has been married three times, most recently to Colleen McCullough in 2008, and has three teenage children from his first marriage.
+He has been married three times.
+He has three children from his first marriage.

 In October 2006, Garcia was sentenced to federal prison for tax fraud after failing to pay taxes on unreported contest winnings from 1996 to 2001.
-Garcia failed to report over US$471,000 in prize money on his tax returns for those years, resulting in a three-month sentence, beginning January 12, 2007, plus a further 7 months of house arrest and 80 hours community service with Goodwill.
+Garcia failed to report over $471,000 in prize money on his tax returns for those years, resulting in a three-month sentence, beginning January 12, 2007, plus a further 7 months of house arrest and 80 hours community service with Goodwill.
 "I spent my money foolishly and didn't handle my affairs," he said outside the San Diego federal courtroom where he was sentenced.

-On 21 February 2011, the ASP Rules and Disciplinary Committee convened to assess an alleged brawl involving Garcia, Jeremy Flores and a local surfer, who allegedly dropped-in on Garcia's teenage son while surfing on 19 February 2011 on the Gold Coast, Queensland, Australia.
-In accordance with the ASP Rulebook, immediately following the incident, then-active surfer Jeremy Flores was suspended from the 4-star Breaka Burleigh Pro event at Burleigh Heads and then-eliminated surfer Garcia was suspended from the 4-star Burton Toyota Pro in Newcastle, New South Wales.
+On 21 February 2011, the ASP Rules and Disciplinary Committee convened to assess an alleged brawl involving Garcia, Jeremy Flores, and a local surfer, who allegedly dropped in on Garcia's teenage son while surfing on 19 February 2011 on the Gold Coast, Queensland, Australia.
+In accordance with the ASP Rulebook, immediately following the incident, then-active surfer Jeremy Flores was suspended from the 4-star Breaka Burleigh Pro event at Burleigh Heads, and then-eliminated surfer Garcia was suspended from the 4-star Burton Toyota Pro in Newcastle, New South Wales.
 An amateur cameraman who filmed the brawl alleged he was attacked by Sunny Garcia soon after, when he approached him on land.
 The cameraman lodged an official assault complaint with Gold Coast Police but withdrew it on the afternoon of 21 February 2011.